asyncapi/learning-paths/100-level-AsyncAPI-Intro/step3.md

               minimum: 18
 ```

-This part is like Chan detailing the contents of his message – like who it's from (full name), how to contact back (email), and making sure the receiver is old enough (age).
+Here, Chan is planning what to put in his message, like the sender's full name, their email, and their age.

-#### Setting Up Operations
+#### How to Send the Message

-Finally, Chan adds instructions for how the message should be sent.
-He writes:
+Last, Chan writes how to send the message:

 ```
 operations:
-  userSignedUp:
+  spaceMessage:
     action: send
     channel:
       $ref: '#/channels/lettertoEarth'
 ```

-This tells his spaceship that it should `send` messages through the `userSignedUp` channel.
+This part tells his spaceship to send the message using the `spaceMessage` channel.

-### Using AsyncAPI Tools for Validating the Document
+### Checking the Document

-After writing his space message plan, Chan uses a tool called AsyncAPI Studio to make sure everything is set up correctly.
-It's like a helper that checks his work to make sure there are no mistakes.
+Chan uses AsyncAPI Studio to make sure his message plan is good.
+It's like a helper to check for mistakes.

-To use AsyncAPI Studio, Chan would first install it using the command `npm install -g @asyncapi/studio`.
-Then, he would open the AsyncAPI document in the studio using the command `asyncapi studio my-document.yaml`.
-The studio would then check the document for errors and provide suggestions for improvements.
+He installs it with `npm install -g @asyncapi/studio` and opens his plan in the studio with `asyncapi studio my-document.yaml`.
+The studio looks for errors and gives tips.

 ### Hands-on Exercise